everx-labs/ever-cli/README.md

 ## 4.3.
 Generate deploy message offline

 If needed, signed deploy message can be generated without immediately broadcasting it to the blockchain.
-Generated message can be broadcasted later<link to broadcast section>.
+Generated message can be sent later.

 ```bash
 tonos-cli deploy_message [--raw] [--output <path_to_file>] [--sign <deploy_seed_or_keyfile>] [--wc <int8>] [--abi <contract.abi.json>] <contract.tvc> <params>